Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 - Lenient Underwriting for Weight: AAA has flexible underwriting guidelines in accepting applicants with higher BMIs than competitors.

-- No Medical Exam Requirement: Some policies do not require an exam, making it easier for obese individuals to qualify.
+- No Medical Exam Requirement: Some life insurance policies for obese adults do not require an exam, making it easier for them to qualify.

 Cons